Hazard beats all-comers to PFA fans' award

 He is the first Chelsea player to win the award since Frank Lampard in 2005.

-Hazard, who is preparing with the Blues for Thursday's (AEST) UEFA Europa League final in Baku, has been widely tipped to leave Stamford Bridge ahead of next season.
+Hazard, who is preparing with the Blues for Thursday's (NZST) UEFA Europa League final in Baku, has been widely tipped to leave Stamford Bridge ahead of next season.

 The 28-year-old, who has only a year left on his contract, is said to be a top target for Real Madrid.